vaquarkhan/microservices-recipes-a-free-gitbook/MENTORSHIP.md

 ﻿# 🎓 Free Mentorship with Viquar Khan

-**Personal Guidance from the Creator of The VaquarKhan (Khan) Pattern™**
+**Personal Guidance from the Creator of The Adaptive Granularity Strategy**

 ---

 ## 👨‍💻 **Meet Your Mentor**

 **Viquar Khan** is a Senior Data Architect at AWS Professional Services with over 20 years of experience in distributed systems, microservices architecture, and enterprise transformations.
-As the creator of **Khan Pattern**, **Khan Granularity Protocol**, and **Khan Microservices Maturity Model (KM3)**, Viquar has guided organizations through successful microservices transformations.
+As the creator of **Adaptive Granularity Strategy (Author's Method)**, **Service Decomposition Workflow (Author's Method)**, and **Microservices Maturity Assessment (Author's Method)**, Viquar has guided organizations through successful microservices transformations.

 ### **🏆 Professional Achievements**
 - 20+ years in software architecture and distributed systems
 - Senior Data Architect at AWS Professional Services
-- Creator of Khan Pattern methodology
+- Creator of Adaptive Granularity Strategy methodology
 - Expert Group Member of JSR 368 (Java™ Message Service 2.1)
 - Author of "Data Engineering with AWS Cookbook" (Packt, 2026)
 - 7.5M+ developers reached on [Stack Overflow](https://stackoverflow.com/users/4812170/vaquar-khan)